videowhisper/Webcam-Streaming-WebRTC/README.md

 5. Click the TV button in the bottom right to open playback in a new tab
 5. Use the URL copy buttons in the bottom right to share your stream
 6. Note the viewer count on the connection button once connected (green)
-7. Test the disconnect/reconnect functionality by clicking the connection button

 ### Testing as a Viewer
 1. From a broadcaster session, open the URL in a new tab
 2. Optionally copy the URL and open in another browser or device or share with a friend
 3. Playback should start automatically
-4. Test the disconnect/reconnect functionality by clicking the connection (WiFi) button
+4. Test muting/unmuting the audio

 ## Installation Instructions